Dakshish-Murthy/SecureImageXchange-main/README.md

 # Image Encryption and Decryption Web Application

 A web-based tool to securely encrypt and decrypt image files using cryptographic algorithms.
-Protect sensitive images by encrypting them and retrieve them back with the decryption feature.
+Protecting sensitive images by encrypting them and retrieve them back with the decryption feature.

 ---